 Pitt’s Personalized Education Initiative

 Advances in technology and novel approaches to teaching, advising and mentoring continue to shape higher education.
 The Personalized Education Initiative at the University of Pittsburgh empowers students to discover how they can apply their skills and target the resources that can benefit them most.
-I believe that Pitt is uniquely positioned to provide transformative leadership in this important area—and look forward to the discoveries ahead.

 Year of PittGlobal